-Eaton center for general brands like J Crew, Zara, Massimo Dutti, etc. Recently Nordstrom opened in this location and people of Toronto could not be happier.
+Eaton center for global brands like J Crew, Zara, Massimo Dutti, etc. Recently Nordstrom opened in this location, and people of Toronto could not be happier.

 Vaughn Mills shopping mall.
 The biggest shopping center in Canada.
 Need I say more?

 Saks Fifth Avenue that just opened recently in front of Eaton Center.

 Historic Queen Street West is a destination for smaller stores and world name brands.
 There are also plenty of restaurants in the area to choose from so you can catch a break from shopping.

 While you are at it, try Insomnia cafe/restaurant.
 It will take your breath away with their “heaven on earth” ( an actual name for French toast).

 Yonge Street from Dundas to St Clair.
 Here you will find anything and everything.
 For interior design and decor, options start from Summerhill till St. Clair.

 In this area do make a filling and delicious stop at Sansotei Ramen.
 It is a Japanese soup with noodles goodness that will make you crave it many days after your visit.
 And it is budget friendly!